Campus Resources

 Retriever Essentials

-Retriever Essentials is a new faculty, staff, and student partnership to tackle food insecurity in our university community, and provides multiple ways for students to access healthy foods and other essential supplies free of charge.
+Retriever Essentials is a faculty, staff, and student partnership to tackle food insecurity in our university community, and provides multiple ways for students to access healthy foods and other essential supplies free of charge.
 Donation bins for non-perishable food items are located across campus, and students also have the opportunity to donate meal card swipes for fellow students in need.